Entropy Bounds for Grammar-Based Tree Compressors: Introduction

-Our first contribution is the definition of a reasonable entropy measure for binary trees that can be also used for the unlabelled case.
+Our first contribution is the definition of a reasonable entropy measure for binary trees that can be also used for the unlabeled case.
 For this we define the $k$-history of a node $v$ in a binary tree $t$ by taking the last $k$ edges on the unique path from the root to $v$.
 For each edge $(v_1, v_2)$ traversed on this path we write down the node label of $v_1$ and a $0$ (resp., $1$) if $v_2$ is a left (resp., right) child of $v_1$.
 Thus, the $k$-history of a node is a word of length $2k$ that alternatingly consists of symbols from $\Sigma$ and directions that are encoded by $0$ or $1$.
-For nodes at depth smaller than $k$ we pad the history with $0$'s and a default node label $\Box \in \Sigma$ in order to get length exactly $k$. \footnote{This is an ad hoc decision to make the definitions easier.
-Alternatively, one could allow histories of length shorter than $k$; this would not change our results.} For each $k$-history $h$ we then consider the joint probability distribution $P^t_h$ of the node degree (either $0$ or $2$) and the node label, conditioned on the history $h$.
-Thus, $P^t_h(a,i)$ is the probability that a randomly chosen node among the nodes with history $h$ is labelled with the symbol $a$ and has $i \in \{0,2\}$ children.
+For nodes at depth smaller than $k$ we pad the history with $0$'s and a default node label $\Box \in \Sigma$ in order to get length exactly $k$.\footnote{This is an ad hoc decision to make the definitions easier.
+In the appendix we discuss different approaches of how to deal with nodes of depth smaller than $k$, and prove that they asymptotically lead to the same entropy measure.} For each $k$-history $h$ we then consider the joint probability distribution $P^t_h$ of the node degree (either $0$ or $2$) and the node label, conditioned on the history $h$.
+Thus, $P^t_h(a,i)$ is the probability that a randomly chosen node among the nodes with history $h$ is labeled with the symbol $a$ and has $i \in \{0,2\}$ children.
 The $k^{th}$-order empirical entropy of $t$, $H_k(t)$ for short, is then the sum of the entropies of these distributions $P_h^t$ (the sum is taken over all histories $h$) weighted with the number of nodes with history $h$.
-This definition is similar to the definition of the $k^{th}$ order empirical entropy of a string (see Section~\ref{sec-strings}).
+This definition is similar to the definition of the $k^{th}$ order empirical entropy of a string.

 Our main result states that